tundish/blathnaid/blathnaid/book/chapters.rst

 “Do you know what this one is?” and of course Jack did not.
 “This one stands for **Sensitivity** ,” said Krol.
 He paused for a moment, trying not to stumble over his words.
 “Sensitivity.
 Try to train that.
-It can be cultivated, can sensitivity.”
+It can be cultivated, can Sensitivity.”

 And before Jack could get him to explain any more, Krol had curled up and was off to sleep.